eroots/pyMT/docs/content/misc/DISCLAIMER.rst

 	* Occasionally, if the number of subplots in the final saved plot is different from that specified within the 'Plot Options' tab, the next action taken can result in a crash.

 * If more subplots are used than there are stations available, one station will be re-plotted in order to fill the unused subplots.

-* If more than one dataset is loaded into the GUI, switching between datasets may not update the misfit table.

 * Blank items in the :ref:`Data Component Table` are selectable.
 However, this results in the first available component being plotted instead, and so should not break the GUI.